Particular/docs.particular.net/samples/ravendb/evolving-sagadata/sample.md

 Given that this is a migration that requires endpoints to be taken offline the time taken to perform the migration should be tested in a lower environment.

-Given the above saga migration and a 2.7GHz i7 with an SSD 30,000 saga datas can be converted  in 50 seconds.
+Given the above saga migration, and a 2.7GHz i7 with an SSD, 30,000 saga datas can be converted  in 50 seconds.

 Note that the deletion of old saga datas could be done on a running system so as to achieve a smaller migration window.